An Intensive 10-day

 - Foreign Currency Borrowing

-Module 2 - International Financial Reporting Standards (IFRS) for the Oil & Gas Industry
+Module 2: International Financial Reporting Standards (IFRS) for the Oil & Gas and Petrochemical Sectors (Upstream, Midstream & Downstream)

-- Introduction/Overview of IFRS in relation to the Oil & Gas Sector, with particular reference to:
+- An Overview of IFRS in relation to the Oil & Gas Industry

 - IFRS 10: Consolidated Financial Statements